weaviate/weaviate-io/developers/weaviate/configuration/schema-configuration.md

 <CodeSchemaCreateVectorizerClass />

+The available parameters vary according to the module.
+See the [modules page](../modules/index.md) for more.

 ### Property-level module settings

 Modules' behaviors can be also set on a property level with the schema, with the `moduleConfig` parameter under each class property.